Statements on research data management in funding proposals

 What kind of information on RDM do they demand and in which form?

-If your application is accepted, you also need to submit a data management plan within then first six month of the funding period.
-You are expected to update and complement this document regularly in the course of the project, at least towards the middle and the end of the funding period.
-Data underlying research results must be published open access "as early as possible", which generally means before the end of the funding period.
+If your application is successful, you must also submit a data management plan (DMP) within six months after the project started.
+This document should be updated regularly and supplemented where necessary throughout the project, but at least at the mid-point and at the end of the project period.
+The data underpinning research results must be published open access ‘as early as possible’, i.e. normally before the end of the project period.

 -